mariondevilliers/mariondevilliers.github.io/_pages/about.md

 I currently work at the **Danish Meteorological Institute (DMI)**, studying AMOC variability, Greenland freshwater fluxes, and their impact on the climate system.
 I collaborate widely with research teams across Europe (Ifremer, NERSC, GEOMAR, CNRS, Met Éireann, IMT-Atlantique...).

 My work focuses on:
-- AMOC dynamics and early-warning indicators
+- AMOC dynamics and early-warning signals
 - Greenland meltwater and ocean circulation
-- High-resolution coupled modelling (EC-Earth4, CMIP6)
-- Decadal prediction and ensemble methods
+- Observational constraint methods applied to CMIP6 models

 A full list of my publications is available in the *Publications* section.